albumprinter/software-engineer-js-test/README.md

 ##### Scenario 1.

+* The application have a fixed size canvas where your application will show images
 * The user can select a photo file from his/her device and import it into the application
+  * The photo must fill entirely the fixed size canvas.
+    If the application have a landscape canvas and a portrait image is uploaded, then only the middle of photo is drawn on the canvas
-* The user can position and scale this photo on a canvas.
-Important: Photo must always cover the full canvas.
+* The user can position and scale (zoom) this photo on a canvas. **Important**: Photo must always cover the full canvas.
   * Correct:

   ![correct](./doc/correct.png)